Rosalind Fox Solomon: Photography

 With a fellowship from the American Institute of Indian Studies, in 1981 Solomon began photographing festival rites in India.
 She found an expression of female energy and power in the forms of the goddess figures created in the sculptors' communities of Kolkata (Calcutta).
 In 1982 and 1983, she continued this work.
 While there, she photographed artists, including the painter, Ganesh Pyne and the filmmaker, Satyagit Ray.
 She also made portraits of the Dalai Lama and photographed Prime Minister Indira Gandhi.

 In 1987 and 1988, Solomon photographed people with AIDS alone, with their families, and with their lovers.
 The project resulted in the exhibition, Portraits in the Time of AIDS at the Grey Gallery of Art of New York University in 1988.

 In 1988, with concerns about the rise of ethnic violence in the world, she made her first trip to Poland.
 In 2003, she returned to work again in Poland.
-In 1988 Solomon's interest in race relations and ethnic violence, took her to Northern Ireland, Zimbabwe and South Africa.
+Also in 1988, Solomon's interest in race relations and ethnic violence, took her to Northern Ireland, Zimbabwe and South Africa.
 She continued the project in 1989 and 1990 in Northern Ireland and South Africa.
 In the 1990s, she visited hospitals in Yugoslavia and rehabilitation centers for victims of mines in Cambodia, and photographed victims of the American/Vietnam War near Hanoi.

 Solomon photographed in Israel and the West Bank for five months during 2010 and 2011, part of This Place.
 She made portraits of people in Israel and the West Bank.
 She was photographing Palestinians in Jenin, and happened to be only a few minutes away when Israeli–Palestinian actor and director of The Freedom Theatre, Juliano Mer-Khamis, was gunned down in April 2011.

+Personal life and death

+Solomon sailed to Belgium and France with The Experiment in International Living, a graduation present from her parents.
+She married Joel W. (Jay) Solomon (1921–1984), with whom she had two children, Joel and Linda.
+The marriage ended in divorce in 1984, her former husband died a few months later.

+Fox Solomon died in New York City on June 23, 2025, at the age of 95.